 Each physician will receive a 2% rate increase in each year of the contract.

-These annual increases apply to the medical service unit (MSU), alternate payment plan (APP) rates, Collaborative Emergency Centre funding, anesthesia unit (AU), Clinical Assessment for Practice Program (CAPP) rates, sessional rates and hourly rates (ICU, ED and psychiatry).
+These annual increases are effective April 1 of each year and apply to the medical service unit (MSU), alternate payment plan (APP) rates, Collaborative Emergency Centre funding, anesthesia unit (AU), Clinical Assessment for Practice Program (CAPP) rates, Regional Hospitalist and Community Hospital Inpatient Program (CHIP) daily rates, the Primary Maternity Care Program hourly rates, Pathology List B payments, sessional rates and hourly rates (ICU, ED and psychiatry).

 Learn more about Master Agreement programs and funding.

 Some additional investments will support recruitment and retention of doctors in other ways.

 - The rural specialist retention program will double to $16,000 by the end of the contract

 - NewMD funding of $9.05 million for new physicians

 - APP specialists now are able to bill fee-for-service while on-call

 - Fee Committee will have a budget of $1.5 million in year three of the contract